datacommonsorg/website/docs/developer_guide.md

 containers:

 - website: A Flask app with static files complied by Webpack.
-- mixer: The Data Commons API server.
+- mixer: A Data Commons API server.
-- esp: Google Extensive Service Proxy used for gRPC to Json transcoding.
+- esp: Google Extensive Service Proxy used for endpoints management.

-[Mixer](https://github.com/datacommonsorg/mixer) is a submodule of this Git repo.
-The exact commit of the submodule is deployed together with the website so it may not be the same API version as `https://api.datacommons.org/version`.
+[mixer](https://github.com/datacommonsorg/mixer) is a submodule of this Git repo.
+The exact commit of the submodule is deployed together with the website so it may not be the same version as in `https://api.datacommons.org/version`.
-Make sure to update and track the mixer change for a new deployment:
+Make sure to update and track the mixer changes for a new deployment:

 ```bash
 git submodule foreach git pull origin master